mothkoor/application-setup-aws/README.md

 •	Try adding your public ip in the inbound and outbound traffic of the database instance.
 Specifying TCP, 3306 and MYSQL Type.

-# Connect to other servers over Internet gatewat
+# Connect to other servers over Internet gateway

 •	Edit VPC security groups to add HTTP/HTTPS connections for all ports